tienbian/blog-starter-app/_posts/dotnet_part1.md

 _context.Users.Add(user);
 await _context.SaveChangesAsync();
 ```

 Since .NET Core has introduced along with ASP.NET Core, it provide a free, open-source, and cross-platform web framework for building cloud-based applications, such as web apps, IoT apps, and mobile backends.
 It is designed to run on the cloud as well as on-premises.
 As you are reading this post, I'm assuming that you are familiar with REST API, Postgresql, DB migrations, Docker.

 Let's say that we want to create an API to support a fake web application based on Netflix where people who has account can upload movies.
 We will call it NextMovie.
+See full source code [here](https://github.com/tienbian/next_movie)

 # The setup 🛠
 You need to have .NET 6.0 SDK installed.